-- (a) In an abuse or neglect proceeding, the court shall appoint either a child's attorney or a best interests attorney.
-The appointment must be made as soon as practicable to ensure adequate representation of the child and, in any event, before the first court hearing that may substantially affect the interests of the child. - (b) In determining whether to appoint a child's attorney or a best interests attorney, the court may consider such factors as the child's age and developmental level, any desire for an attorney expressed by the child, whether the child has expressed objectives in the proceeding, and the value of an independent advocate for the child's best interests. - (c) The court may appoint one attorney to represent siblings if there is no conflict of interest, even if the attorney serves in different capacities with respect to two or more siblings. - (d) Neither the child nor a representative of the child, whether or not appointed by the court, may waive representation of the child under this section or Section 5.
+(a) In an abuse or neglect proceeding, the court shall appoint either a child's attorney or a best interests attorney.
+The appointment must be made as soon as practicable to ensure adequate representation of the child and, in any event, before the first court hearing that may substantially affect the interests of the child.

+(b) In determining whether to appoint a child's attorney or a best interests attorney, the court may consider such factors as the child's age and developmental level, any desire for an attorney expressed by the child, whether the child has expressed objectives in the proceeding, and the value of an independent advocate for the child's best interests.

+(c) The court may appoint one attorney to represent siblings if there is no conflict of interest, even if the attorney serves in different capacities with respect to two or more siblings.

+(d) Neither the child nor a representative of the child, whether or not appointed by the court, may waive representation of the child under this section or Section 5.

 SECTION 5.
-APPOINTMENT OF COURT-APPOINTED ADVISOR IN ABUSE OR NEGLECT PROCEEDING.
+APPOINTMENT OF COURT-APPOINTED ADVISOR BEST INTERESTS ADVOCATE IN ABUSE OR NEGLECT PROCEEDING.

-- (a) In an abuse or neglect proceeding: - (1) if the court does not appoint a best interests attorney, the court shall appoint a court-appointed advisor before the first court hearing that may substantially affect the interests of the child; or - (2) if the court appoints a best interests attorney, the court may appoint a court-appointed advisor if the court determines that a court-appointed advisor is necessary to assist the court in determining the best interests of the child. - (b) In determining whether a court-appointed advisor is necessary under subsection (a)(2), the court shall consider such factors as the court's need for information and assistance, the value of a court-appointed advisor's expertise, and any request by the best interests attorney for the appointment of a court-appointed advisor. - (c) If the court determines to make an appointment under subsection (a)(2), the court shall make the appointment as soon as practicable.
+(a) In an abuse or neglect proceeding:

+(1) if the court does not appoint a best interests attorney, the court shall appoint a court-appointed advisor best interests advocate before the first court hearing that may substantially affect the interests of the child; or

+(2) if the court appoints a best interests attorney, the court may appoint a courtappointed advisor best interests advocate if the court determines that a court-appointed advisor best interests advocate is necessary to assist the court in determining the best interests of the child.

+(b) In determining whether a court-appointed advisor best interests advocate is necessary under subsection (a)(2), the court shall consider such factors as the court's need for information and assistance, the circumstances and needs of the child, the value of a court-appointed advisor's best interests advocate's expertise and experience, and any request by the best interests attorney for the appointment of a court-appointed advisor best interests advocate.

+(c) If the court determines to make an appointment under subsection (a)(2), the court shall make the appointment as soon as practicable.

-- (a) In an abuse or neglect proceeding, whether the court appoints a child's attorney or a best interests attorney, the court may appoint a court-appointed advisor if the court determines that a court-appointed advisor is necessary to assist the court in determining the child's best interests. - (b) In determining whether a court-appointed advisor is necessary under subsection (a), the court shall consider such factors as the court's need for information and assistance, the value of a court-appointed advisor's expertise, and any request by the child's attorney or best interests attorney for the appointment of a court-appointed advisor. - (c) If the court determines to make an appointment under subsection (a), the court shall make the appointment as soon as practicable.
+(a) In an abuse or neglect proceeding, whether the court appoints a child's attorney or a best interests attorney, the court may appoint a court-appointed advisor best interests advocate if the court determines that a court-appointed advisor best interests advocate is necessary to assist the court in determining the child's best interests.

+(b) In determining whether a court-appointed advisor best interests advocate is necessary under subsection (a), the court shall consider such factors as the court's need for information and assistance, the circumstances and needs of the child, the value of a court-appointed advisor's best interests advocate's expertise and experience, and any request by the child's attorney or best interests attorney for the appointment of a court-appointed advisor best interests advocate.

+(c) If the court determines to make an appointment under subsection (a), the court shall make the appointment as soon as practicable.

-Legislative Note: States that want to mandate a court-appointed advisor when a best interests attorney has not been appointed under Section 4 should adopt Alternative A of this section.
+Legislative Note: States that want to mandate a court-appointed advisor best interests advocate when a best interests attorney has not been appointed under Section 4 should adopt Alternative A of this section.
 States wanting to leave the matter to judicial discretion should adopt Alternative B.